 Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips?
 Then read on, friend!

 Since I work from home, I decided my workspace was the best place to start organizing.
-My office is fairly tidy, but there were a few stacks of papers sitting on shelves and in a couple of bins.
+My office is relatively tidy, but there were a few stacks of papers sitting on shelves and in a couple of bins.
 I had a total “light bulb” moment when I remembered that I had an old file cabinet sitting in the garage collecting dust!

 I’m so glad I didn’t donate this file cabinet when Mr. Man didn’t want it anymore.
 He reorganized his home office when we had the bamboo floors installed in 2016.
 So needless to say it was a bit dusty from sitting in the garage.

-Since we are getting ready to put our house up for sale I wanted to organize my home office so it will show well once it’s on the market.
+Since we are getting ready to put our house up for sale, I wanted to organize my home office so it will show well once it’s on the market.